syncfusion/blazor-docs/src/gantt/gantt-chart/selection.md

 ### Selecting a Row dynamically

-You can also select a row dynamically using the `SelectRow` method.
+You can also select a row dynamically using the `SelectRowAsync` method.
 The following code demonstrates how to select a row dynamically by clicking the custom button.

 ```csharp
 @using Syncfusion.Blazor.Gantt